texus/TGUI-website/tutorials/1.0/ios-sfml-graphics/index.md

 The TGUI source code can be downloaded from the [download page](/download).

-TGUI currently only supports building a static library for iOS, there is no option to build a dynamic library or framework.

 ### CMake

 For information about cross-compiling options for iOS with CMake that aren't specific to TGUI, see [CMake's toolchains manual](https://cmake.org/cmake/help/latest/manual/cmake-toolchains.7.html#cross-compiling-for-ios-tvos-or-watchos).